Indigenous children aged 0–4 died in the 5-year period 2015–2019. Most of these deaths (85%) were infants aged under 1

 A continued focus on maternal and child health services to deliver quality continuity of care for mothers and babies during and after pregnancy is needed.
 A key component of improving pregnancy outcomes is early and ongoing engagement in antenatal care, which is facilitated by the provision of culturally appropriate and evidence-based care relevant to the local community (Clarke & Boyle 2014).
 These services also need to be geographically accessible and offer outreach services and home visits and provide continuity of care and integration with other services (AHMAC 2012).
 Strategies addressing potentially modifiable risk factors (such as smoking, alcohol and substance use) as well as fostering positive health behaviours (such as healthy diet and exercise) should be an important focus of antenatal care delivery.

-There has been an increase in Indigenous Australian mothers attending antenatal care in the first trimester, a slight increase in attendance at five or more antenatal sessions, and a decrease in smoking during pregnancy (AIHW 2019).
-However, progress in these indicators has not translated into a stronger improvement in the Indigenous child mortality rate.
+There has been an increase in Indigenous Australian mothers attending antenatal care in the first trimester, a slight increase in attendance at 5 or more antenatal sessions, and a decrease in smoking during pregnancy (AIHW 2021).
+However, progress in these indicators has not yet been sufficient enough to be translated into a stronger improvement in the Indigenous child mortality rate.
 Further research (including data linkage) is needed to better understand the reasons why.
+With regards to birthweight, the HPF feature article ‘Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies’ presents more detailed statistical analysis on low birthweight including trend analysis of gestational age (pre-term, early term, full term births), birthweight and key contributing factors such as maternal health, smoking during pregnancy and antenatal care attendance.
+It also provides analysis of the level of improvement required in smoking rates to meet the birthweight target in the National Agreement.

 Preconception care, typically through primary health care, can be an important avenue to address risk factors for women of reproductive age, including improving reproductive health literacy.
-However, time constraints and competing priorities for preventive health in the primary health care setting may mean preconception care is underutilised, particularly among Indigenous Australian women at the younger and older ends of reproductive age.
+However, time constraints and competing priorities for preventive health in the primary health care setting, along with service gaps, indicate preconception care is underutilised, particularly among Indigenous Australian women at the younger and older ends of reproductive age.
 Integrating preconception care into existing clinical practice with existing Medicare items such as health assessments and chronic disease management will provide more opportunities for brief interventions (Griffiths et al. 2020).

 The policy context is at Policies and strategies.

 - AHMAC (Australian Health Ministers’ Advisory Council) 2012.
 Clinical Practice Guidelines: Antenatal Care – Module 1. (ed., Department of Health and Ageing).
-Canberra: AHMAC.
+Canberra: Australian Health Ministers' Advisory Council.

 - AIHW (Australian Institute of Health and Welfare) 2014a.
 Timing impact assessment of COAG Closing the Gap targets: Child mortality.
 Canberra: AIHW.